JetBrains/svg-sprite-loader/README.md

 <a id="plain-sprite"></a>
 ### Plain sprite

-You can render plain sprite in extract mode without styles, usages and hidden by default (`syle="position: absolute; width: 0; height: 0"`).
+You can render plain sprite in extract mode without styles and usages.
 Pass `plainSprite: true` option to plugin constructor:

 ```js
 {